Prison officers make a difference

-They do this by having a positive impact on other people’s lives.
+Prison officers make a difference by having a positive impact on other people’s lives.

-As a prison officer you’ll be part of the team helping to make the community safer for everyone.
+As a prison officer, you’ll be part of the team helping to make the community safer for everyone.

 Video transcript - Corrections Victoria is a great place to work